rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular_verification_metal.md

 `SetVel <- 2*(radius^2*(rhoParticle-rhoWater)*GN) / (9*DynViscWaterStandard)`

-Using the Test variable, the settling velocity formula is temporarily changed to the formula used in excel for the resuspension ans sedimentation processes (K_resuspension and k_Sedimentation).
+Using the Test variable, the settling velocity formula is temporarily changed to the formula used in excel for the resuspension and sedimentation processes (K_resuspension and k_Sedimentation).
 This solves the differences in diagonal k’s related to resuspension or sedimentation.